 The other conclusion policymakers and enforcers should draw from these arguments is that policymakers should be wary of opportunistic behavior by well-resourced competitors disguised as antitrust concern.
 Those that are most vocal often imply they are speaking for the app economy as a whole, but in reality, they tend to be larger companies seeking to use antitrust law or other policy levers to undermine competitors.
 Right now, the largest software platforms generally charge the same (as a percentage of revenue) for developer services regardless of the company's size or political clout, or in some cases less for smaller developers.
-We note that DMCH omit directly stating that the significant majority of developers pay no commission to software distribution platforms at all, though DMCH acknowledges the competitive and other pressures that have resulted in a reduction of fees, for those that do pay them, over time; a straightforward assessment of fees paid by developers to software distribution platforms is critical to DMCH's decision making, and we urge for revisions to be made to its report accordingly.
-Overtures to have policymakers involve themselves in developer-platform relations, therefore, may benefit the largest software companies on the platforms while leaving the small developers the App Association represents worse off.
+CCC should acknowledge that the significant majority of developers pay no commission to software distribution platforms at all, and that competitive pressures that have resulted in a reduction of fees for those that do pay them over time.
+Overtures to have policymakers involve themselves in developer-platform relations, therefore, benefit the largest software companies on the platforms while leaving the small developers the App Association represents worse off.
 If large software companies convince policymakers to require software platforms to give them a better one-off deal, App Association members and their clients and customers are forced to subsidize the resulting discount for these larger companies.
 Adding insult to injury, many App Association member companies compete with these larger firms, so the benefit handed to the larger companies, in raising market barriers, would directly disadvantage App Association members.